yoniamde1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12.floats - > Write a script that prints a number with two decimal places, followed by a new line.
 13. FLoats - > Write a script that prints a number with two decimal places, followed by a new line.
 14.Decimal to hexadecimal - > Write a script that converts a number from base 10 to base 16.
 15.every one is proponent of strong encriptionm - > Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII
+16, The eggs of the brood need to be an odd number -> Write a script that prints every other line from the input, starting with the first line.